-Baseline Returns of 7.00% per year
+Baseline Returns of 6.95% for FY 2023 and 6.90% per year thereafter

 1. Asset and Liability Projections

 This first projection chart compares the market value of assets (MVA) (gold line) and the actuarial or smoothed value of assets (AVA) (blue line) to the Plan's actuarial liabilities (AL) (gray bars).
 In addition, at the top of each chart, we show the Plan's AVA funded ratio (ratio of AVA to AL).
 The years shown in the chart signify the valuation date as of June 30 of the labeled year.